 Program for 4 to 5 years old

-By 4 – 5 years old your child is comfortable with reading small stories and able to answer questions related to it.
-Now the phonics game is incorporated; a fun way to re-enforce what they have learned and give them the phonetic rules without them noticing or memorizing them.
+By 4 – 5 years old your child is comfortable with reading small stories and built a great comprehension of what they have read.

 Note: If your child starts the program after they turn 4 or 5 years old they can still have a great foundation to work with and even be reading by the time they start kindergarten.
 The more time they have in the program the further they will get.

-Now your child is comfortably counting to 30 or higher.
-They will be learning to count by tens and this is when “Base Ten Math” is introduced.
+Now your child is comfortably counting/recognition to at least 30, but most can count and recognize numbers to 100 or more.
+They have learned to count by tens and this is when “Base Ten Math” is introduced.
 Base ten math is used by most school districts.
-Your child will be doing “Base Ten math” hands on as well as working with a program on the computer.
-Your child will also be able to recognize and write their numbers to 30+.
+Your child will be doing “Base Ten math” worksheets as well.

 Now the expectation is to work on correctly answering and working these sheets.
 These cover several subjects.